akielaries/openGPMP/README.md

 ## Number Theory
-A branch of pure mathematics with applications in cryptography, phyics, others areas of computation, etc. that primarily deals with the study of integers, integer valued functions, prime numbers, as well as the attributes and properties made out integers and their functions.
-This topic of mathematics is quite theoretical and is difficult to view its applications in a comprehensible sense.
+A branch of pure mathematics with applications in cryptography, phyics, others areas of computation, etc. that primarily deals with the study of integers, integer valued functions, prime numbers, as well as the attributes and properties made from integers and their functions.
+This topic of mathematics is quite theoretical and is difficult to view the applications in a comprehensible sense.
 Beyond the basics of Number Theory, this module will also focus on encryption algorithms.

 ### Cryptography